samantha-sf/samantha-sf/README.md

 # 👋 Hi, I'm Samantha Fernandes!

+I'm 30 years old and based in Brazil

 Graduated in Business Administration and post-graduated in Customer Negotiation and Relationship Management.

-Experience in customer service, finance, and debt collection.
+Over 10 years of experience in customer service, finance, and collections.

 **Transitioning to the Data and Technology field**

+**Pursuing a degree in Database Technology**

 ---

-## 🚀 About me

-I am a professional with over 8 years of experience in customer service, financial operations, and credit recovery.

-**Pursuing a degree in Database Technology**

-I am currently transitioning my career to the field of **Data Science**, studying Data Science with AI (Alura) through the **Oracle Next Education (ONE)** program, focusing on:
+# Tools and tecnologies:

+Developing skills and acquiring knowledge on:

 - Programming with Python
 - Libraries: Pandas, NumPy, Matplotlib, Seaborn
-- Artificial Intelligence and Machine Learning
+- Artificial Intelligence
-- Data cleaning, analysis, and visualization
+- Data visualization
 - ETL
 - Statistics and machine learning
+- Jupyter Notebook
+- Git e GitHub
+- Power BI
+- SQL

-I am passionate about learning, technology, and how data can improve processes and decision-making — especially in business and finance areas.
+I am passionate about learning, technology and how data can improve processes and decision-making — especially in business and finance areas.

----

-## 🛠️ Technologies and Tools

-- `Python`
-- `Pandas`, `NumPy`, `Matplotlib`, `Seaborn`
-- `Jupyter Notebook`
-- `Git` and `GitHub`
-- `Excel` and `Google Sheets`

 ---